 Caregivers’ worries never end, especially when their loved ones are living alone in their own homes.
 Falls, stroke, heart attack and other medical emergencies are the biggest concerns for seniors’ safety.
 According to a 2014 Morbidity and Mortality Weekly Report published by the Centers for Disease Control (CDC), each year roughly one in four Americans age 65 and older fall each year.
 Research from the National Institute on Aging shows that 60 percent of these falls occur in private homes, where most seniors wish to remain as they age.

 Seniors want to maintain their independence, but family members often worry since they cannot be present around the clock to ensure their loved ones’ safety.
 This dilemma prompted the creation of medical alert systems that are capable of instantly summoning help in the event of an emergency.

 There are many types of these devices on the market, and they go by a few different names, such as personal emergency response systems, medical alert devices, senior call buttons or medical emergency response systems.
 They all work in a similar way to help ensure a senior’s safety and provide peace of mind for their family members.

-Emergency Response Systems have three components: a small radio transmitter (a help button carried or worn by the user); a console, or base station, connected to the user’s telephone; and an emergency response center that monitors calls.
-The console automatically dials the Central Monitoring Station.
-Most systems can dial out even if the phone is in use or off the hook.
-(This is called "seizing the line.")
+Most systems have three basic components: a small radio transmitter (a call button carried or worn by the user); a console or base station connected to the user’s telephone line; and an emergency response center that monitors calls.

 What to Look for in an Emergency Response System